alisw/AliPhysics/PWG/EMCAL/README.txt

 AddTaskEmcalSetup();
 </pre>

-Paths to OCDB and OADB can be handled by the macro paramters.
+Paths to OCDB and OADB can be handled by the macro parameters.

 \subsection c2 The EMCAL preparation wagon